A set of clinical frequently asked questions (FAQs) to provide further support to prescribers.

 The National Institute for Health and Care Excellence (NICE) has published a clinical guideline on the prescribing of cannabis-based products for medicinal use in humans.
 This guidance was published in November, with further Technology Appraisals on use of Epidyolex® published in December 2019.
 These include recommendations for:

 - people with severe treatment-resistant epilepsy.

-In the interim, the British Paediatric Neurology Association (BPNA) has developed clinical advice on the use of cannabis-based products for medicinal use in paediatric patients with certain forms of severe epilepsy, and the Royal College of Physicians (RCP) has developed additional advice around prescribing of cannabis-based products for medicinal use in intractable chemotherapy induced nausea and vomiting, and chronic cancer pain.
+In the interim to this guidance being published the British Paediatric Neurology Association (BPNA) had developed clinical advice on the use of cannabis-based products for medicinal use in paediatric patients with certain forms of severe epilepsy, and the Royal College of Physicians (RCP) had developed additional advice around prescribing of cannabis-based products for medicinal use in intractable chemotherapy induced nausea and vomiting, and chronic cancer pain.

-The Association of British Neurologists (ABN) has developed guidance on the use of cannabis-based products for medicinal use in adult patents with neurological conditions.
+The Association of British Neurologists (ABN) had developed guidance on the use of cannabis-based products for medicinal use in adult patients with neurological conditions.
 This guidance is now available and covers use in rare epilepsies and MS related spasticity.